CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Backup-and-Restore-NetQ/Backup-NetQ.md

 To manually create a backup:

-1. If you are backing up data from NetQ 2.4.0 or earlier, obtain an updated script.
+1. If you are backing up data from NetQ 2.4.0 or earlier, or you upgraded from NetQ 2.4.0 to 2.4.1, obtain an updated backuprestore script.
+If you installed NetQ 2.4.1 as a fresh install, you can skip this step.
+Replace \<version\> in these commands with *2.4.1* or later release version.

    ```
    cumulus@switch:~$ tar -xvzf  /mnt/installables/NetQ-<version>.tgz  -C /tmp/ ./netq-deploy-<version>.tgz